Buying Castles For Sale Scotland

 Why Are Castles So Cheap?

 In short, renovation and upkeep costs require a considerable budget and contingency plan to undertake and run a castle.
 The perceived bargain of cheap castles for sale in Scotland may entice you, but these hidden costs are why many reasonably priced castles are up for sale.
-If this doesn’t faze you, then you may want to consider applying for a Historic Environment Repair Grant for Scottish properties.
-The grant supports the conservation-standard repair of properties with unique architectural, historical, or archaeological interest.
+If this doesn’t phase you, then you may want to consider applying for a Historic Environment Repair Grant for Scottish properties.
+The grant supports the conservation-standard repair of properties with unique architectural, historical, or archaeological interests.
 You might be interested to read our post on Can You Get A Mortgage To Renovate A Property?

 Is it Worth Buying A Scottish Castle?